PyshkaPushka/totaxbot/ci_scripts/README.md

 # CI script

-In order to use that script correctly, you need to set two env variables:
+In order to use the script you must set the following env variables:

-- FILE_PATH - The full path to bot python source file you would like to upload to pythonanywhere.com
+- FILE_PATH - full path to file you would like to upload to pythonanywhere.com

-- PYTHON_API_KEY - API key for access the pythonanywhere.com
+- PYTHON_API_KEY - API key to access pythonanywhere.com

-- PYTHON_USERNAME - username on the pythonanywhere.com, forexample totahbot
+- PYTHON_USERNAME - username for pythonanywhere.com, for example "totahbot"

-- TARGET_PATH - realtive path on the pythonanywhere.com where you would like to upload the file, for example /dev/devbot.py
+- TARGET_PATH - relative path on pythonanywhere.com where you would like to upload the file, for example /dev/devbot.py

-Please note, the uploaded file should contain fully working code with telegram token for our bot.